Prav001/SummarizeGPT/README.md

 # SummarizeGPT
-Simple web app powered by GPT 3.5 model gpt-3.5-turbo to summarize any article.
+Simple web app powered by OpenAI GPT 3.5 model gpt-3.5-turbo to summarize any article.